litegraph-tsx/litegraph.tsx/ROADMAP.md

 - [x] Confirmed pnpm replaces npm successfully.
 If the team agrees, we can remove package-lock.json

-- [ ] Move eslint.config.js into tooling and still have it work
+- [ ] Move eslint.config.js into tools and still have it work
     Sluffing fix to "whenever"

 - [x] Implement PRs